Poikilos/nftools/README.md

 # nftools
-Last known version of Sam Hocevar nftools, but with images removed
+Last known version of Niften's nftools, but with images removed